chopfitzroy/dotfiles-experiment/README.md

 Goals of this repo:

-- Single repo
+- Single repo.
-- Backed by `git`
+- Backed by `git`.
 - Does not need to be cloned to a specific location to work.
-- Clear way to view the commit history for any given _category_ of tools
+- Clear way to view the commit history for any given _category_ of tools.
-- Introduce as few tools/abstractions as possible (we do this by using [vcsh](https://github.com/RichiH/vcsh))
+- Introduce as few tools/abstractions as possible (we do this by using [vcsh](https://github.com/RichiH/vcsh)).
-- Ability to **optionally** bootstrap system with Ansible but also use individual configs without requiring Ansible
+- Ability to **optionally** bootstrap system with Ansible but also use individual configs without requiring Ansible.

 ## Show me the code 🥵